leolee99/leolee99.github.io/_pages/about.md

 I received a B.S. in computer science from Northeast Forest University in 2021, where I joined the Robot Team Ares and participated in a cool international robot competition of [RoboMaster](https://www.robomaster.com/en-US) [**(details)**](https://leolee99.github.io/projects/RoboMaster/) for two years.

-Currently, I'm looking for a position as a <b>Research Intern</b> or a <b>Research Assistant</b> (funding is not necessary).
-If you are interested in my CV, feel free to email me.